 Circling the world and working with many indigenous and native tribes including: Vedda People; Sri Lanka, Te Hauora o te Hiku o te Ika Maori Community; Kaitaia, New Zealand, Native Hawaiians; Hana, Maui, Plains Cree Tribe; Havre, Montana, Panawahpskek Tribe; Bangor, Maine, and the Bushmen of Botswana, Africa, Dr. Hall discovered Americans can benefit from stronger social systems, primarily consuming a plant-based diet and seeking more natural and holistic healing remedies.
 Dr. Hall believes in sharing his knowledge with others while encouraging his patients to find balance in their stressful lives by showing compassion for others and themselves.

-In 2002 his book entitled, The American Gentleman, A Contemporary Guide to Chivalry was published and presently he is completing a second book on the aging process.
-As a licensed helicopter private pilot he enjoys flying on the weekends and resides in Miami Beach, Florida.
+In 2001 his book entitled, The American Gentleman, A Contemporary Guide to Chivalry was published and presently he is completing a second book on the aging process, which will be available in Fall 2018.
+As a licensed helicopter private pilot Dr. Hall enjoys flying on the weekends, painting and resides in Miami Beach, Florida.